octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 3

 What is a roll?

-//TODO: bias in the answer, it is obvious that the right answer is the one with details
-- [ ] A transaction cycle
+- [ ] A transaction cycle for approving or refusing an amendement period
 - [X] 8000 XTZ that when staked gives the right to vote on amendments and to participate in the baking process
-- [ ] A security mechanism
+- [ ] A security mechanism for prevetn double-spend
-- [] the process of baker selection
+- [ ] The process of baker selection

 ### Question 4